 "Oh!
-I saw a light, and I thought a ghost would ome."
+I saw a light, and I thought a ghost would come."
 I had now got hold of Bessie's hand, and she did not snatch it from me.
 "She has screamed out on purpose," declared Abbot, in some disgust.
 "And what a scream!
 If she had been in great pain one would have excused it, but she only wanted to bring us all here.
 I know her naughty tricks."
 "What is all this?" demanded another voice peremptorily; and Mrs. Reed came along the corridor, her cap flying wide, her gown rustling stormily.
 "Abbot and Bessie, I believe I gave orders that Jane Eyre should be left in the red-room till I came to her myself."
-2 Brontë Jane Eyre "Miss Jane screamed so loud, ma'am," pleaded Bessie.
+"Miss Jane screamed so loud, ma'am," pleaded Bessie.

 "Let her go," was the only answer.
-"Loose Bessie's hand, child: you cannot succeed in getting out by these means, be assured.
-I abhor artifice, particularly in children; it is my duty to show you that tricks will not answer: you will now stay here an hour longer, and it is only on condition of perfect submission and stillness that I shall liberate you then."
-"O aunt! have pity!
+"Loose Bessie's hand, child, you cannot succeed in getting out by these means, be assured.
+I abhor artifice, particularly in children; it is my duty to show you that tricks will not answer; you will now stay here an hour longer, and it is only on condition of perfect submission and stillness that I shall liberate you then."
+"Oh, aunt!
+Have pity!
 Forgive me!
 I cannot endure it-let me be punished some other way!
-I shall be killed if--" "Silence!
-This violence is all most repulsive:" and so, no doubt, she felt it.
+I shall be killed if-" "Silence!
+This violence is all most repulsive;" and so, no doubt, she felt it.
 I was a precocious actress in her eyes; she sincerely looked on me as a compound of virulent passions, mean spirit, and dangerous duplicity.
-Bessie and Abbot having retreated, Mrs. Reed, impatient of my now frantic anguish and wild sobs, abruptly thrust me back and locked me in, without further parley.
+Bessie and Abbot having retreated, Mrs. Reed, impatient of my now frantic anguish and wild sobs, abruptly thrust me back and locked me in, without farther parley.
 I heard her sweeping away; and soon after she was gone, I suppose I had a species of fit: unconsciousness closed the scene.
-CHAPTER III.

-The next thing I remember is, waking up with a feeling as if I had had a frightful nightmare, and seeing before me a terrible red glare, crossed with thick black bars.
+frightful nightmare, and seeing before me a terrible red glare, crossed with thick black bars.
 I heard voices, too, speaking with a hollow sound, and as if muffled by a rush of wind or water: agitation, uncertainty, and an all-predominating sense of terror confused my faculties.
 Ere long, I became aware that some one was handling me; lifting me up and supporting me in a sitting posture, and that more tenderly than I had ever been raised or upheld before.
 I rested my head against a pillow or an arm, and felt easy.
-In five minutes more the cloud of bewilderment dissolved: I knew quite well that I was in my own bed, and that the red glare was the nursery fire.
-It was night: a candle burned on the table; Bessie stood at the bed-
+In five minutes more the cloud of bewilderment dissolved, I knew quite well that I was in my own bed, and that the red glare was the nursery fire.
+It was night, a candle burnt on the table; Bessie stood at the bed-foot with a basin in her hand, and a gentleman sat in a chair near my pillow, leaning over me.
+I felt an inexpressible relief, a soothing conviction of protection and security, when I knew that there was a stranger in the room, an individual